 Employee Stock Options Value = Number of Options x (FMV – Exercise Price)

-If we continue the example above but assume you have stock options rather than RSUs, we’d also need to know the exercise price of your options to calculate their value.
+If we continue the example above but assume you have stock options rather than RSUs, we’d also need to know the exercise price of your options.
 The exercise price of the stock option is the price at which you can purchase the stock.

 Let’s assume the following: